15 Best Winter Hikes in Kananaskis and Canmore

 Burstall Lakes

-It’s very straightforward to reach Burstall Lakes and unless you have avalanche training and gear, you should stop at Burstall Lakes.
-Don’t continue on to the pass as it gets complicated in winter conditions and falls into avalanche terrain, deaths have occurred here.
+It’s straightforward to reach Burstall Lakes, and unless you have avalanche training and gear, you should stop there.
+We do not recommend hikers continue to Burstall Pass, as winter conditions get complicated, and deaths have occurred here.

 Rawson Lake

-Starting at the beautiful Kananaskis Lakes, the trail to Rawson Lake is popular in the summertime and one of the best hikes near Calgary.
-Enjoy the views of Upper Kananaskis Lake for the beginning of this trail, passing by frozen waterfalls and streams along the way.
-The elevation gain starts around the 1.3 km mark, and keeps climbing until Rawson Lake.
+The beautiful Kananaskis Lakes trail to Rawson Lake is popular in the summertime and one of the best hikes near Calgary.
+At the beginning of this trail, enjoy the views of Upper Kananaskis Lake, passing by frozen waterfalls and streams.
+The elevation gain starts around 1.3 km and continues climbing until Rawson Lake.

 West Wind Pass

-A fun and rewarding Kananaskis winter hike that gives you superb views of Spray Lakes is West Wind Pass.
-Some of the elevation gain on the trail may really get your heart pumping – it gets pretty steep in some sections!
+West Wind Pass is a fun and rewarding winter hike with superb views of Spray Lakes.
+The trail’s elevation gain may get your heart pumping—it gets pretty steep in some sections!
 Because of the steepness, it’s best to have poles and microspikes in the winter.

 This is one of the steepest winter hikes in Kananaskis on this list.
-I love the hike up to Prairie Mountain as it’s a well-trafficked trail that is wide and easy-going, though it does get steep in sections and will undoubtedly be a workout!
+I love the hike up to Prairie View, as it’s a well-trafficked trail that is wide and easy-going.
+However, it does get steep in sections and will undoubtedly be a workout!

 The best part about this hike is the view towards Barrier Lake from the top!
-Many hikers love to do this hike at sunrise for the gorgeous mountain glow you’ll get from the overlook, and in the winter, instead of starting your hike at 4am, you can begin at 7am as the sun rises late!
+Many hikers love to do this hike at sunrise for the gorgeous mountain glow you’ll get from the overlook.
+In the winter, instead of starting your hike at 4 a.m., you can begin at 7 a.m. as the sun rises late!

-Overall this is an excellent half-day hike with superb views that is close to Calgary.
-If you want an entire 16km loop, you can head down the Jewell Pass Trail.
+It’s an excellent half-day hike with superb views close to Calgary.
+If you want an entire 16 km loop, you can head down the Jewell Pass Trail.

 Watridge Lake

-This beautiful and easy hiking trail near Mount Shark and Mount Engadine Lodge is great for anyone wanting to hike over 5km.
-This easy and well-marked trail in the Spray Valley Provincial Park is great for hiking, snowshoeing, fat biking, and cross country skiing!
+This beautiful and easy hiking trail near Mount Shark and Mount Engadine Lodge is great for anyone wanting to hike over 5 km.
+This easy and well-marked trail in Spray Valley Provincial Park is great for hiking, snowshoeing, fat biking, and cross-country skiing!

-The Watridge Lake trail is wide and flat.
-It allows for hikers to take in the mountain views in all directions.
-With a total elevation gain under 200 meters, you’ll never feel like you are putting too much work in.
-If you are up for it, you can add on the short and steep hike to Karst Spring, which highlights the entire area.
+The Watridge Lake trail is wide and flat, allowing hikers to take in the mountain views in all directions.
+With a total elevation gain of under 200 meters, you’ll never feel like you’re putting in too much work.

 Warspite Lake

-If you are looking for one of the easiest winter hikes in Kananaskis, that’s family approved; head to Peter Lougheed Provincial Park and enjoy the hike to Warspite Lake along the Black Prince Lake trail.
+If you are looking for one of the easiest winter hikes in Kananaskis, and it’s family-approved, head to Peter Lougheed Provincial Park and enjoy the hike to Warspite Lake along the Black Prince Lake trail.

-The hike to Warspite Lake is easy to access off the Smith Dorrien Road, and just a few km from the trailhead will get you to the very photogenic lake, which you will likely reach quicker than expected.
+The hike to Warspite Lake is easy to access off the Smith Dorrien Road.
+A few km from the trailhead, you will reach the very photogenic lake, which you will likely reach quicker than expected.

 Grassi Lakes

-Grassi Lake is one of our favorite Canmore hikes and one we typically take friends and family on when they visit.
-It is an easy hike that is great year-round, and everyone loves reaching the mesmerizing blue lakes.
+Grassi Lakes is one of our favorite hikes near Canmore.
+It’s a classic, and we take friends and family when they visit.
+It is an easy hike that is great year-round, and everyone loves reaching the mesmerizing spring lakes.
+Due to the spring, they never freeze, and the rich mineral waters produce brilliant colors.

-It’s well-packed with a gradual elevation gate that can often be hiked without microspikes and poles.
-Unless you have caught it on an incredibly icy day.
+Due to its regular use, the trail is packed and easy to walk along; no shoeshows are needed.
+Plus, the gradual elevation gain means that it can often be hiked without microspikes and poles.
+Unless you have caught it on an incredibly icy day—it happens.

-The lakes are easy to get to, with a well-defined, easy-to-follow trail.
-If you are staying at Canmore hotel, definitely consider adding Grassi Lakes to your Canmore bucket list.
+The lakes are easily reached, with a well-defined, easy-to-follow trail.
+If you stay in Canmore, consider adding Grassi Lakes to your bucket list.

 Heart Creek Bunker

-Near Lac Des Arcs is this short and sweet hike along the Trans Canada Trail.
-It’s a neat trail that ends at a bunker, and makes for one of the best Canmore winter hikes, especially if you want to WOW the kids.
+This short and sweet hike along the Trans Canada Trail is near Lac Des Arcs.
+It’s a neat trail that ends at a bunker and makes for one of the best Canmore winter hikes, especially if you want to WOW the kids.

-These large caverns in Mount McGillivray make for a unique hiking opportunity that not many know about.
-This bunker is an abandoned cold war bunker originally intended to house critical Canadian documents in an emergency.
-You wouldn’t know it upon first glance, but the bunker goes more than 50 meters deep into the mountain.
+These large caverns in Mount McGillivray offer a unique hiking opportunity that few know about.
+This abandoned Cold War bunker was originally intended to house critical Canadian documents in an emergency.
+You wouldn’t know it at first glance, but the bunker goes more than 50 meters deep into the mountain.

 Policemen’s Creek Boardwalk

-The Policeman’s Creek Boardwalk is one of our favorite Canmore walking trails!
-The raised boardwalk along Policeman’s Creek is a scenic and quintessential Canmore walk ideal for a winter saunter.
+The Policeman’s Creek Boardwalk is one of our favorite Canmore walking trails.
+The raised boardwalk along Policeman’s Creek is scenic and quintessential Canmore, ideal for a winter saunter.

-The boardwalk is open year-round perfect for witnessing the various seasons in Canmore.
-Policeman’s Creek is a small branch off of the Bow River, and the walk stretches from the Canmore High School and down to the Spring Creek neighborhood.
+The boardwalk is open year-round, perfect for experiencing the various seasons in Canmore.
+Policeman’s Creek is a small branch off of the Bow River, and the walk stretches from Canmore High School to the Spring Creek neighborhood.

-The whole route is a lovely walk, but the most popular route is to simply walk along the raised boardwalk from Main Street and down to Spring Creek, and around to The Malcolm Hotel.
-It’s a short stroll, great for those super chilly days where you don’t want to spend too much time outside.
+The whole route is lovely, but the most popular route is to simply walk along the raised boardwalk from Main Street down to Spring Creek and around to The Malcolm Hotel.
+It’s a short stroll, great for those super chilly days when you don’t want to spend too much time outside.

 Grotto Canyon

-Don’t let the first 1km of this hike deter you, be forewarned it’s quite underwhelming.
+Don’t let the first 1km of this hike deter you; be forewarned, it’s quite underwhelming.
 For the first portion of this hike, you’ll be walking along a power line near the extremely noisy magnesium oxide plant.
-Once you get this section out of the way, you can get into the fun and beautiful stuff – including frozen waterfalls!
+Once you get this section out of the way, you can enjoy the fun and beautiful stuff – including frozen waterfalls!

 Rundle Forebay Reservoir (Canmore Reservoir)

-The Rundle Forebay Reservoir, or Canmore Reservoir, as locals call it, is a fantastic place to canoe, sup, kayak, and even swim in the summer.
-It also supplies the Town of Canmore with its water.
-While it’s not possible to canoe or kayak on the reservoir in the winter, it’s certainly possible to walk or trail run along the pathway to the left of the lake.
+The Rundle Forebay Reservoir, or Reservoir, as locals call it, is a fantastic place to canoe, sup, kayak, and even swim in the summer.
+It also supplies Canmore with part of its water supply.
+While it’s impossible to canoe or kayak on the reservoir in the winter, walking or trail running along the pathway to the lake’s left is possible.

 Ha Ling Peak